coverage publish

 Arguments

-One or more paths to the coverage reports to be uploaded.
-If no paths are specified, certain known locations will be tried.
+One or more paths to the coverage reports to be uploaded

 The format of the coverage report to transform.
-If not specified, the format will be inferred from the file extension or contents.
-Possible values: simplecov, clover, cobertura, coverprofile, lcov, jacoco and qlty.
+If not specified, the format will be inferred from the file extension or contents [possible values: simplecov, clover, cobertura, coverprofile, lcov, jacoco, qlty]

-A tag to associate with this coverage report upload.
-Useful for filtering and identifying reports in the Qlty Cloud.
+A tag to associate with this coverage report upload

-The prefix to remove from absolute paths in coverage payloads, to make them relative to the project root.
+The prefix to remove from absolute paths in coverage payloads to make them relative to the project root.
 This is usually the directory in which the tests were run.
-Defaults to the current working directory.
+Defaults to the root of the git repository

 Example